finalduty/docker-archlinux/README.md

 > [wiki.archlinux.org](https://wiki.archlinux.org/index.php/Arch_Linux)

 ### Image Build Process
-This image is built from scratch each day, using a modified version of manchoz's [mkimage-arch.sh](https://github.com/dotcloud/docker/blob/master/contrib/mkimage-arch.sh) script.
+This image is built from scratch each day, using a modified version of (tmc's)[https://github.com/tmc] [mkimage-arch.sh](https://github.com/dotcloud/docker/blob/master/contrib/mkimage-arch.sh) script.
 The script is triggered by anacron and runs completely unattended.
 As such, you can expect a fresh, up to date base image, every day of the week.

 ### Usage